cltk/cltk/docs/latin.rst

 2. Syllabifies according to the common rules.
 3. Is complete (e.g. some hexameter lines are partial).

 The scanner also determines which syllables would have to be made long to make the line scan as a valid hexameter.
 The scanner records scansion_notes about which transformations had to be made to the line of verse to get it to scan.
-The HexameterScanner's scan method returns a Hexameter class object.
+The HexameterScanner's scan method returns a Verse class object.

 .. code-block:: python